ItsHarper/nushell.github.io/commands/docs/merge_deep.md

 ## Flags

- -  `--strategy, -s {string}`: The list merging strategy to use.
+ -  `--strategy, -s <string>`: The list merging strategy to use.
 One of: table (default), overwrite, append, prepend

 ## Parameters